SCCF 2023 – 2024 GRANT RECIPIENTS

 WEBSITE

-OUR FAMILY SERVICES – 12TH YEAR GRANT
+OUR FAMILY SERVICES – 13TH YEAR GRANT – $20,000

 AGENCY BACKGROUND

 The mission of Our Family Services is to eliminate homelessness and strengthen our community.
-They achieve this by providing stability in times of crisis, linking people to support and resources and supporting social connectedness.
+They achieve this by providing stability in times of crisis, linking people to support resources and supporting social connectedness.
 Our Family provides a diverse array of programs and services to achieve their mission including services for homeless youth and families.
-Support from SCCF provided life changing housing, shelter and case management for 814 youth last year.
-This includes 106 runaway, homeless and abused teenagers who found safety at the Reunion House shelter and 203 homeless youth accessed case management and support services through the Street Outreach program.
+Support from SCCF provided life changing housing, shelter and case management for 801 youth last year.
+This includes 73 runaway, homeless and abused teenagers who found safety at the Reunion House shelter and 74 homeless youth who accessed case management and support services through the Street Outreach program.
 Some 85% of the runaway and homeless youth who called Reunion House home were enrolled in school during their stay.
-SCCF funding not only has a direct, major and positive impact on the lives of local youth, but also allows Family Services to leverage additional government match funds to broaden the SCCF contribution’s impact even further.
+SCCF funding not only has a direct, major and positive impact on the lives of local youth, but also allows Our Family Services to leverage additional government match funds to broaden the SCCF contribution’s impact even further.

-Focus of the 2023 Grant: Homeless Youth Services/Reunion Crisis Shelter
+Focus of the 2024 Grant: Homeless Youth Services/Reunion Crisis Shelter

 This program will provide a comprehensive continuum of services that offers homeless teenagers an unbroken path from the streets to long term stability, including street and community outreach, emergency shelter, case management, counseling and support services.
 Funding will also support Reunion House, which is a 20 bed temporary crisis shelter for children ages 12-17.
 Housing services are supported by case management, counseling and skills training, each of which work together to prepare young people to achieve their goals and experience healthy adulthood.